Syed Wajih Ahmad Naqvi

-Syed Wajih Ahmad Naqvi is an Indian marine scientist and the former director of the National Institute of Oceanography.
+Dr. Syed Wajih Ahmad Naqvi is an Indian marine scientist and the former director of the National Institute of Oceanography.
 His work has concentrated in oceanic water chemistry, biogeochemistry, and chemical interrelations with living organisms.
 He has also performed research on freshwater ecosystems.
 He was the chief Indian scientist of LOHAFEX, an ocean iron fertilization experiment jointly planned by the Council of Scientific Industrial Research (CSIR), India, and Helmholtz Foundation, Germany.